 Upper respiratory conditions, including chronic and acute sinusitis, the common cold and allergic rhinitis are common and expensive disorders that have a significant impact on patients, medical resources and society.
-Nasal irrigation using physiological (“normal”, 0.9%) saline or slightly concentrated saline (2-3%) can be used as a rinse of the nasal cavity with saline delivered as a liquid or spray.
+Nasal irrigation using physiological (“normal”, 0.9%) saline or slightly concentrated saline (2-3%) can be used as a rinse of the nasal cavity with saline delivered as a liquid.
 The practice of nasal irrigation likely originated in the Ayurvedic medical tradition in which it is known as “jala neti”.
-This website contains links to instructions, instructional video, radio clips and youtube links about nasal irrigation.
-It also describes several studies in nasal irrigation conducted under the direction of David Rabago, MD, faculty at the University of Wisconsin Department of Family Medicine.
+This website contains links to instructions, instructional video, radio clips and YouTube links about nasal irrigation.
+It also describes several studies in nasal irrigation conducted under the direction of David Rabago, MD, faculty at the University of Wisconsin Department of Family Medicine and Community Health (2004-2019).

 Help Us Help You: Help us make this module as useful as possible, by filling out a short evaluation form after you’ve reviewed the content.